-Panel sizes: S&P Global PMI surveys collect data from over 1,300 US companies each month compared to a reported total of 600-700 for ISM surveys combined.
+Panel sizes: S&P Global PMI surveys collect data from over 1,300 US companies each month compared to a reported 600-700 for the ISM surveys.
 Larger panels generate more stable data, meaning a lower noise-to-signal ratio, and also facilitate more detailed data breakdowns.